oceanprotocol/pdr-backend/READMEs/trader.md

 ## Remote Testnet Usage

-To run predictoor as azure container: see [azure-container-deployment.md](azure-container-deployment.md)
+To run trader as azure container: see [azure-container-deployment.md](azure-container-deployment.md)

 To get tokens from testnet: see [testnet-faucet.md](testnet-faucet.md)